sethug60-design/Supernova-/README.md

-# ⚗️ ConceptLab
+# ⚗️ Supernova

 > **Ask anything.
 Learn at your level.**

-ConceptLab is an AI-powered learning web app that explains any concept in a way that matches *your* level — from Middle School all the way to Postgraduate.
+Supernova is an AI-powered learning web app that explains any concept in a way that matches *your* level — from Middle School all the way to Postgraduate.
 Built as a first serious GitHub project by a 10th-grade student.

 ---